tendai98/LoRAPowerController/README.md

-# LoRaWAN Basestation Power Monitoring 📡⚡
+# LoRaWAN  Power Monitoring 📡⚡

-This project aims to monitor power usage on a basestation utilizing LoRaWAN technology.
+This project aims to monitor power usage  utilizing LoRaWAN technology.
 It employs LoRa communication, power monitoring, and relay control to monitor and manage the power system remotely.

 ## Project Structure 🗂️